pm0kjp/R-at-CAR/chapter1.md

 In the previous question, you learned that a parent survey could be easily made into a tabular structure.
 Here, let's create some tabular data for a parent questionnaire with five questions.
 We'll call it the Particular Interests Inventory, or PII.

 In R, we'll use a data frame to create a six column data structure.
 The first column will be titled "ID", and the other columns will be titled "Question1", "Question2",...
 "Question5".
 This should be review for you.
-If not, you may want to consider the [DataCamp Introduction to R Course](https://www.datacamp.com/courses/free-introduction-to-r).
+If not -- if you're brand new to R or it's been awhile --  you may want to consider the [DataCamp Introduction to R Course](https://www.datacamp.com/courses/free-introduction-to-r).
+It's real

 *** =instructions